 John.e hates hot soup.
 He likes his soup to be just a tad bit hotter than lukewarm.
 For a soup like this, I would highly recommend serving it really hot, or really cold.
 There’s no room here for lukewarm soup!
+I’m the complete opposite.
+If I’m going to have a bowl of soup, it had better be piping hot.
+Like, I want to see a steady stream of steam billowing up from the bowl!

 I still can’t believe that it’s been almost five years since I first posted this recipe to my blog.
 And, even though this blog post has been recently updated, the soup recipe has not changed at all.
-It is just as good today as it was a few years ago.
+It is just as good today as it was years ago.
 I love when a recipe is so good that it becomes an instant classic and never requires an update.

 To tell the truth, I would eat this soup more often, and never buy prepared soups from the grocery store at all, if I lived in an area with easy access to ripe, fresh tomatoes.
+(Read about how I roast red bell peppers in the summertime here.)

 I live pretty much right next door to a grocery store, but we don’t often see locally grown tomatoes in this climate.
 That’s why I tend to make soups like this in the dead of summer.
 July and August are the best months for fresh tomatoes and I take full advantage of it!